Umbrella (song): Live performances

 "Umbrella" was performed by Rihanna during the 2007 MTV Movie Awards on June 3, 2007.
-In the United Kingdom, she performed the song on the ITV morning show GMTV and at the Brit Awards in 2008.
+In the United Kingdom, she performed the song on the ITV morning show GMTV and at the Brit Awards (alongside Klaxons) in 2008.
 She also performed "Umbrella" during her AOL sessions.
 In France, she performed it on Star Academy.
 "Umbrella" was added to the setlist of her first headlining Good Girl Gone Bad Tour where it was performed as the final song for the encore.
 It was also included as the closing act of the Last Girl on Earth tour and the Loud Tour.
 Rihanna performed "Umbrella" at Radio 1's Hackney Weekend on May 24, 2012, as the sixteenth song on the set list.
 The performance featured a giant sphinx on the stage.
 The song was also performed during the Diamonds World Tour and the Anti World Tour.
 On February 12, 2023, she performed the song as part of her set during the halftime show of Super Bowl LVII.